Nikhil-wrench/open_mustang/mustang_core/README.md

     }
     ```

-- Every service has access to the following important APIs
+- Every *Service* has access to the following APIs
     - `updateState` -  Updates models and triggers screen rebuild.
 To update the models without re-building the screen,
   set `reload` argument to `false`.
         - `updateState()`